-In 2021, I made my study planner web-based app with my programming knowledge, as I am a Computer Science student.
+In 2021, I made my study planner online tool with my programming knowledge, as I am a Computer Science student.

 My Study Planner contains daily goals checklist with monthly summaries, projects and events managers, schedules and lessons managers, and checklists.

 I use my Study Planner as my Daily Goals Checklist because it automatically calculates my goals achievement rate in a month.